 - 16.1 Title and Ownership Rights.
 State retains title to and all ownership rights in all data and content, including but not limited to multimedia or images (graphics, audio, and video), text, and the like provided by State (the "Content"), and grants Contractor the right to access and use Content for the purpose of complying with its obligations under this Contract and any applicable SOW. - 16.2 Ownership of Work Product.
-Upon full payment for the applicable Work Product, Contractor shall execute any documents or take any other actions as may reasonably be necessary, or as State may reasonably request, to perfect State's ownership of any Work Product other than Contractor Pre-Existing Materials. - 16.3 Copy of Work Product.
-Contractor shall, at no cost to State, deliver to State, upon State's request during the term of this Contract or at its expiration or termination, a current copy of all Work Product in the form and on the media in use as of the date of State's request, or such expiration or termination, provided that any work-in-progress shall be provided on an as-is basis, without warranty or indemnity of any kind. - 16.4 Ownership of Contractor Pre-Existing Materials.
-Contractor retains ownership of all literary or other works of authorship (such as software programs and code, documentation, reports, and similar works), information, data, intellectual property, techniques, subroutines, algorithms, methods or related rights and derivatives that Contractor owns at the time this Contract is executed or otherwise developed or acquired independent of this Contract and created or employed by Contractor in connection with the services provided to State, plus any modifications or enhancements thereto and derivative works based thereon (the "Contractor Pre-existing Materials").
+Contractor shall execute any documents or take any other actions as may reasonably be necessary, or as State may reasonably request, to perfect State's ownership of any Work Product.
+Notwithstanding the foregoing, Contractor's working papers, records and other file materials are Contractor's property and not a substitute for State's own records.
+Contractor will provide copies of its working papers, records and other file materials, upon reasonable written request, as required by and in accordance with applicable law and professional standards. - 16.3 Copy of Work Product.
+Contractor shall, at no cost to State, deliver to State, upon State's request during the term of this Contract or at its expiration or termination, a current copy of all Work Product in the form and on the media in use as of the date of State's request, or such expiration or termination. - 16.4 Ownership of Contractor Pre-Existing Materials.
+Contractor retains ownership of all literary or other works of authorship (such as software programs and code, documentation, reports, and similar works), information, data, intellectual property, techniques, subroutines, algorithms, methods or related rights and derivatives that Contractor owns at the time this Contract is executed or otherwise developed or acquired independent of this Contract and employed by Contractor in connection with the services provided to State (the "Contractor Pre-existing Materials").
 Contractor Pre-existing Materials are not Work Product.
-Upon full payment for the applicable Work Product, Contractor shall grant State a nonexclusive, worldwide, paid-up license to use any Contractor Pre-Existing Materials embedded in the Work Product to the extent such Contractor Pre-Existing Materials are necessary for State to receive the intended benefit under this Contract.
+Contractor shall provide full disclosure of any Contractor Pre-Existing Materials to State before its use and to prove its ownership.
+If, however, Contractor fails to disclose to State such Contractor Pre-Existing Materials, Contractor shall grant State a nonexclusive, worldwide, paid-up license to use any Contractor Pre-Existing Materials embedded in the Work Product to the extent such Contractor Pre-Existing Materials are necessary for State to receive the intended benefit under this Contract.
 Such license shall remain in effect for so long as such Pre-Existing Materials remain embedded in the Work Product.
-Except as otherwise provided for in Section 16.2 Ownership of Work Product, or as may be expressly agreed in any SOW, Contractor shall retain title to and ownership of any hardware it provides under this Contract.
+Except as otherwise provided for in Section 18.3,

+Ownership of Work Product, or as may be expressly agreed in any SOW, Contractor shall retain title to and ownership of any hardware it provides under this Contract.